The big question for writers at the moment is whether or not you should self-publish.

 A COLOURFUL SPEECH

-Unsurprisingly, this in particular has attracted venom by the bucket load on the forums.
+Unsurprisingly, Franklin’s article has attracted venom by the bucket load on the forums.

 THE DECEIT IS COMPLETE

-The truth is that badly written, confusing and confused tomes are easily hidden behind great covers and when they are garnished more than liberally with hundreds of five-star reviews and thousands of ‘likes,’ the deceit is complete.
+The truth is that badly written, confusing and confused tomes are easily hidden behind great covers and when they are garnished with hundreds of five-star reviews and thousands of ‘likes,’ the deceit is complete.